LeonidShutov/RainyHillsCRX/README.md

 Input array describes profile of a surface.
 Example:
-input array: {3,2,4,1,2}, it describes this kind of surface (pipes describes "walls"):
+input array: {3,2,4,1,2}, it describes this kind of surface (asterisks describes "walls"):

 ```
     *